Eveke/kelsea-dev/app/_posts/2014-08-19-portraits.md

 ---

-"Color Me Portrait" is a fun mini-series that gives me the opportunity to explore new color concepts, patterns, and textures.
+"Color Me Portrait" is a fun series that gives me the opportunity to explore new color concepts, patterns, and textures.
-Working with a reverse process, I create multiple contrast layers over the original pencil drawing and add/remove pixels from there.
+Working with a reverse process, I create multiple contrast layers over the original pencil drawing and add or remove pixels from there.